vivimice/mod_cookie_auth/README.md

 # How it works

-Upon successful initial authentication by standard authentication modules (modauthbasic or modauthdigeset), the `mod_cookie_auth` hook generates a cookie.
+Upon successful initial authentication by standard authentication modules (mod_auth_basic or mod_auth_digeset), the `mod_cookie_auth` hook generates a cookie.
 This cookie contains the authenticated user details, expiration time, and a checksum.

 In instances where the browser is restored from sleep, the 'Authorization' header may be cleared.
 During such instances, `mod_cookie_auth` is capable of restoring the user's authentication state using the persisted cookies.